toshimaru/blog.toshima.ru/_posts/2020-11-21-how-to-use-lsof-command.md

 $ lsof -i:{port}
 ```

-Let's see the result after runnning `rails server` (port: 3000) as an example.
+Let's see the result after runnning `rails server` (which uses port 3000) as an example.

 ```console
 $ lsof -i:3000